 Rebecca Hoffmann-Spears, LCSW-BACS

 Rebecca obtained her Bachelor’s Degree from Nicholls State University in Family and Consumer Sciences in 2001.
 At that time, she entered into Tulane University where she obtained her Master’s Degree in Social Work in December 2002.
-Since that time, Rebecca has worked in the fields of juvenile justice, medical social work and oncology social work, behavioral health, substance abuse, residential care and disaster related services.
+Since that time, Rebecca has worked in the fields of juvenile justice, medical social work, oncology social work, behavioral health, substance abuse, residential care and disaster related services.
 Rebecca earned her Licensed Social Work Credential in 2006 and became a board approved clinical supervisor in 2012.
-Rebecca joined the Options for Independence Family in 2008 as a part time substance abuse counselor in the adolescent Intense Outpatient Program.
+Rebecca joined the Options for Independence family in 2008 as a part time Substance Abuse counselor in the Adolescent Intense Outpatient Program.
 In 2009, Rebecca joined the staff at Options for Independence full time.
 Since April, 2015, Rebecca has served as the agency Clinical Director.
 In this position, Rebecca is responsible for the planning, direction and monitoring of all aspects of the Behavioral Health programs at Options for Independence.
 In this role, she is responsible for serving as the primary liaison to managed care organizations and community partners, supervises and supports the program supervisors and their teams, serves as the primary marketer for agency behavioral health services and supervises staff for licensing requirements.

 Dayna attended Nicholls State University and obtained a Bachelor of Science in Family and Consumer Sciences in December of 1998 and a Master of Arts in Psychological Counseling in 2005.
 Dayna obtained her LPC licensure with the state of Louisiana in October of 2008.
-She is currently undergoing training to become an LPC-S and should be able to supervise by September of 2014.
+She is also a Louisiana LPC-board approved clinical supervisor.
 She is the supervisor of the Functional Family Therapy (FFT) program and has been so since it’s inception at Options in January of 2009.
 Dayna is also a national consultant for Functional Family Therapy, LLC.
-Dayna has been employed with Options for the past 17 years working with youth and adults in various programs, but she has been a supervisor with the agency for the past 8 years.
-Currently Dayna’s team includes:
+Dayna has been employed with Options for the past 17 years working with youth and adults in various programs, but she has been a supervisor with the agency for the past 10 years.

 Fatima Griffin, M.S., LPC, NCC